bmc/spark-hive-udf/README.md

 if you really want to make your ugly Hive UDFs uglier by writing them in Java, take a look at the `FormatCurrency` UDF.
 I overcame my distaste and wrote that one in Java.
-The others are in Scala and, really, they're not hard to translate to Java, if you really like writing and reading a lot more code necessary.
+The others are in Scala and, really, they're not hard to translate to Java, if you really like writing and reading a lot more code than necessary.

 [Hive User Defined Functions]: https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF
 [Apache Spark]: http://spark.apache.org